matteomanca/matteomanca/content/activities/midas/index.md

 ---
-title: PC member of the of RecSys2019 (ACM Conference on Recommender Systems).
+title: PC member of the of   MIDAS-2019, MIDAS-2018, MIDAS-2017 (Workshop on MIning DAta for financial applications)
 subtitle: PC member
 summary: PC member
 authors: